 Mix old-fashioned 50s and 60s fashions (possibly even a suit) with some would-be trendy 70s accessories such as shiny Qiana shirt, wide tie or scarf, platform boots, Aviator sunglasses, wig.

 Long hair (flowers optional), long scarf tied across forehead, long dangly necklaces, beaded wrist bands, Jesus sandals or flip-flops.
 If a man: loose, colourful patterned trousers (maybe flared) and a colourful loose top, possibly tie-dye or Eastern-inspired.
 If a woman: minidress or miniskirt with crochet cardigan – OR long skirt with tie-dye or psychedelic patterns and flowing cape – OR prairie dress with ruffles and lace.

-This is intended as a light-hearted adult party, with mild flirting between some guests.
-Some parents, however, may be happy to include teenagers as there is no bad language and no references to drugs.
+This is intended as a light-hearted adult party, but many parents will be happy to include teenagers (13+) as there is no bad language and no references to drugs.
 While there are affairs, there are no explicit details.